 the Tribunal may direct the credit provider or mortgagee not to use documents in that form.

-153. Approval of form of document
+153. Tribunal may determine document is readily legible etc.

 Where a credit provider or a mortgagee submits to the Tribunal for its opinion a form of document intended to be given or entered into under this Act, the credit provider or mortgagee shall not, by reason only that he gives or issues a document under this Act in that form, be guilty of an offence under section 154 if the Tribunal, before the document is given or issued, determines that in its opinion the form of the document is —